patricklam/plam.new-webpage/content/post/20210625-self-isolation.md

 back on.
 MP had also called Healthline once before with a cold while we were on the South Island, and that had taken out a [previous talk](https://github.com/patricklam/soot-spg) I was supposed to give too.)

-MP had a concern about taking out the Health Minister and his staff.
-That would be bad (his vaccination was in the news as part of the vaccine PR effort, but presumably not his staff).
-The guidance, though, was pretty clear that contacts-of-contacts didn't have to do anything.
+MP had a concern about taking out the Health Minister and his staff, who visited her office (she shook the Health Minister's hand, and they all were in the same space for a while).
+That would be bad.
+His vaccination was in the news as part of the vaccine PR effort, but presumably not his staff.
+The guidance from said government, though, was pretty clear: contacts-of-contacts didn't have to do anything.

 The other observation that MP made about the [locations of interest](https://www.rnz.co.nz/news/national/445348/wellington-covid-19-visitor-locations-of-interest-include-te-papa-central-city-bar-and-pharmacy) was that the Australian traveller appeared to have quite a good weekend in Wellington, seeing all the things, including the Weta Workshop and the [Surrealist Art](https://www.tepapa.govt.nz/visit/exhibitions/toi-art/surrealist-art-masterpieces-museum-boijmans-van-beuningen) exhibition.
 At least he'd received 1 dose of AstraZeneca; even though it was the delta variant, I think that helped us dodge the bullet.